Vacuum chamber: Vacuum degassing

 mixture when mixing the components."
 To assure a bubble-free mold when mixing resin and silicone rubbers and slower-setting harder resins, a vacuum chamber is required.
 A small vacuum chamber is needed for de-airing (eliminating air bubbles) for materials prior to their setting.
 The process is fairly straightforward.
-The casting or molding material is mixed according to the manufacturers directions.
+The casting or molding material is mixed according to the manufacturer's directions.

 Process

 Since the material may expand 4–5 times under a vacuum, the mixing container must be large enough to hold a volume of four to five times the amount of the original material that is being vacuumed to allow for the expansion; if not, it will spill over the top of the container requiring clean-up that can be avoided.
 The material container is then placed into the vacuum chamber; a vacuum pump is connected and turned on.
 Once the vacuum reaches 29 inches (at sea level) of mercury, the material will begin to rise (resembling foam).
 When the material falls, it will plateau and stop rising.
 The vacuuming is continued for another 2 to 3 minutes to make certain all of the air has been removed from the material.
 Once this interval is reached, the vacuum pump is shut off and the vacuum chamber release valve is opened to equalize air pressure.
 The vacuum chamber is opened, the material is removed and is ready to pour into the mold.